- Under Eyebag removal surgery remodels and tightens the eye area

 Under Eye Bags Surgery

-There are two types of Lower Blepharoplasty techniques;
+There are a variety of Lower Blepharoplasty techniques;

 Transconjunctival Lower Blepharoplasty